ti-cortex-m4/demo-java-completablefuture/doc/article.md

 The CompletableFuture API is a high-level API for asynchronous programming in Java.
 This API supports _pipelining_ (also known as _chaining_ or _combining_) multiple asynchronous and synchronous computations into a single result without the mess of nested callbacks (‘callback hell`).
 This API also is an implementation of the Future/Promise design pattern in Java.

-Before adding these classes Java already had much simpler classes to manage asynchronous tasks.
+Before adding these classes, Java already had much simpler classes to manage asynchronous tasks.
 In Java 5 were added the `Future` interface and its base implementation the `FutureTask` class.

-The `Future` interface represents a _possibly incompleted_ _result_ of an asynchronous computation.
+The `Future` interface represents a _possibly uncompleted_ _result_ of an asynchronous computation.
 The `Future` interface has few methods: